NexiaDevelopers/ChairsReloaded/README.md

  <img src="https://user-images.githubusercontent.com/62361708/225291382-810daed4-d1d1-4459-b9b3-3ac7fa5713d2.png">
 </div>

-- Versions priot to **1.14** will not save the player's toggle state on server restarts.
+- Versions prior to **1.14** will not save the player's toggle state on server restarts.
 - Versions prior to **1.13** are not supported since SpigotAPI is missing features that the plugin uses.

 <div align="center">